-- Cast aluminum construction - aluminum is rust-proof, durable, lightweight and conducts heat 4x more efficiently than Steel...
+- CAST ALUMINUM CONSTRUCTION - Aluminum grills are rust-proof, durable, lightweight, and conduct heat 4x more efficiently than...

 If you love Kamado-style grills and are prepared to make an investment, Primo Grills ALl-in-One Kamado Round Grill is one of the top-shelf smokers for fish.

 If you’re new to Kamado-style grills, here’s a quick rundown.
 Kamados are made of ceramic, so they lock in smoke and heat.
 An air draught is created at the cooker’s base and a draft on top thanks to that tight seal.

 So you’re creating a hot air convection system, almost like a hot air fan, without electricity.
 So it’s a great smoker for fish because it cooks evenly and locks in moisture.